dullroar/ten-steps-to-linux-survival/Step02.md

 ## May I?{.unnumbered}

+Most "UNIX" file systems come with a set of nine permissions
+\index{files and directories!permissions}
-Most "UNIX" file systems come with a set of nine permissions\index{Files and Directories!Permissions}\index{Files and Directories!Permissions} that can be thought of as a "grid" of 3x3 showing "who has what?"
+that can be thought of as a "grid" of 3x3 showing "who has what?"
 The "who" is known as "UGO":

 * **User** - the user that is the "owner" of the file or directory.